What Causes Crohn’s Disease?

 When, after using the various Healing Diets, therapies and supplements in Listen To Your Gut, your digestive tract is healed to the point where you can properly digest and absorb the nutrients from your food, continue onto the Maintenance Diet for ongoing bowel and colon health.
 Many people follow the Maintenance Diet guidelines for their entire family as a common-sense way to eliminate toxins and damaging additives from your food.

-In Chapter 4 of Listen To Your Gut, I take you through every room in your house and shows you how to create a safe and supportive healing environment in your home.
+In Chapter 4 of Listen To Your Gut, I take you through every room in your house and show you how to create a safe and supportive healing environment in your home.
 What pans are you cooking with?
 How much electromagnetic radiation is in your house?
 What elements of your home are giving off harmful chemicals while you sleep?

 There is now an entire field dedicated to emerging knowledge about the interrelation of the mind, emotions and the digestive system, called neurogastroenterology.
 (See Dr. Michael Gershon’s book, The Second Brain, to learn more about this).
 This is not airy-fairy stuff – this is hard science.
 Consider blushing – a purely emotional event that instantly produces a marked physical reaction.